bikedataproject/go-strava-daemon/README.md

 ## About this repository

-This repository contains the daemon service to fetch Strava user data.
+This repository contains a daemon service to fetch Strava user data.
+This service is exposed to the internet with 1 single endpoint, which goal is to receive Webhook messages from Strava.
+These Webhook messages have information about new user activities, which will be fetched and stored in the database.

-## Required parametes
+## Required parameters

 This daemon requires some `ENV` variables to be set.
 Below is an example: